-Fifteen authors are represented on this post, three of whom have made a career of writing funny novels (Christopher Buckley, Carl Hiaasen, and Donald E. Westlake).
+Sixteen authors are represented on this post, four of whom have made a career of writing funny novels (Christopher Buckley, Carl Hiaasen, Donald E. Westlake, and Sophie Kinsella).
 That forced me to make arbitrary choices in several instances.
 Not to mention all the other humorous novels I’ve read that I was forced to omit.
 It’s a tough job, but I’m up to the task.

-Each of the fifteen first-choice titles highlighted below is boldfaced, and each is paired with a link to my review.
-Since I can’t possibly choose one of these fifteen books as the funniest, I’ve arranged them in the alphabetical order of the authors’ last names.
+Each of the 10 first-choice titles highlighted below is boldfaced, and each is paired with a link to my review.
+Since I can’t possibly choose one of these 10 books as the funniest, I’ve arranged them in the alphabetical order of the authors’ last names.

 They Eat Puppies, Don’t They? by Christopher Buckley—Washington and Beijing get what they deserve in this satirical novel